ML Math Derivations (16): Conditional Random Fields

 Prerequisites: Probability basics (conditional probability, Bayes’ rule), familiarity with HMMs (Part 15 ), and comfort with matrix notation.

 The Markov assumption is mostly fine.
-The observation independence assumption is the killer: it forbids any feature that looks at neighbouring tokens, suffixes, or gazetteers conditionally on the current label.
+The observation independence assumption, however, is the real issue: it forbids any feature that considers neighboring tokens, suffixes, or gazetteers based on the current label.

 What you gain: